-The films of Kirk Douglas live on even though the Golden Age star has left us at the ripe old age of 103.
-One of the brightest stars in Hollywood history has gone out.
-With a career spanning 7 decades, it’s impossible to sum up his life in movies.
-But picking out some of his best big screen outings sounds like a great idea!
+The films of Kirk Douglas live on even though the Golden Age star left us at the ripe old age of 103.
+With a career spanning seven decades, it’s impossible to sum up his life in movies.
+But picking out some of his best big-screen outings sounds like a great idea!
 Here are 10 performances that helped put Douglas into the Golden Age Hall of Fame.
+We’ll also learn which films he was most proud of making.

 Spartacus